Why Building an Event Community is a Hot Trend for 2023

 - Gate access to special resources and content available to members only

 For monetization purposes, it’s important to have a platform that allows you to divide attendees into groups with different levels of access to content and other community features.
-The EventMobi event platform, for example, makes it easy to set conditional visibility rules for each of your attendee groups.
+EventMobi’s event management software, for example, makes it easy to set conditional visibility rules for each of your attendee groups.

 Why You Should Get Started Today